 Seafood

-Coming to Vung Tau, seafood is the top specialty that you should not ever miss in this coastal city.
-Especially, identifying the right places to eat is very important.
+Coming to Vung Tau, seafood is the top specialty you should never miss in this coastal city.
+Identifying the right places to eat is especially important.
 In this Vung Tau Travel Guide, here are some recommended foods:

 Ganh Hao

 This spacious restaurant with a sea view is an ideal suggestion for family and friends looking to eat the local fresh seafood.
-Its prices are a bit high, but the reviews are said to be worth the money with its quality.
+Its prices are a bit high, but the reviews are worth the money with its quality.

 Address: 3 Tran Phu, Ward 5, Vung Tau and 9 Ha Long, Ward 5, Vung Tau